agathis-project/salix-arctica/README.md

 - SPIA and SPIB signals on root trunk connector are assigned respectively to SPI0 and SPI1 of uP AM335x.

-- the on root is master on SPIA and SPIB buses.
+- the root is master on SPIA and SPIB.

-- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this is done to balance the load on both buses.
+- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this wiring balances the total gateway capacitive loading and bandwidth.

-- if a branch use one SPI, it shall connect to SPIA on down-trunk connector.
+- if a branch needs one SPI, it shall take the SPIA on down-trunk connector.

-- if a branch use two SPI buses, it shall connect them respectively to SPIA and SPIB.
+- if a branch needs two SPIs, it shall take both SPIA and SPIB.

 - the number of SPI devices is limited to two per branch.